-Our assessment builds on Lee et al. (Lee et al., 2021).
-Their study consists of an updated, comprehensive assessment of aviation climate forcing in terms of RF and ERF based on a large number of studies and the most recent air traffic and fuel use datasets available (for 2018), new calculations and the normalization of values from published modeling studies, and combining the resulting best estimates via a Monte-Carlo analysis.
-Lee et al. (Lee et al., 2021), reports a net aviation ERF for year 2018 emissions of +0.101 W m-2 (5–95% likelihood range of 0.055–0.145) with major contributions from contrail cirrus (0.057 W m-2), CO2 (0.034 W m-2), and NOx (0.017 W m-2).
-Contrails and aviation-induced cirrus yields the largest individual positive ERF term, whose confidence level is similarly assessed to Lee et al. (Lee et al., 2021), as ‘low’ by Chapter 7 (Section 7.3.4.2) due to potential missing processes, followed by CO2 and NOx emissions (Lee et al., 2021).
+Our assessment builds on Lee et al. (2021).
+Their study consists of an updated, comprehensive assessment of aviation climate forcing in terms of RF and ERF based on a large number of studies and the most recent air-traffic and fuel-use datasets available (for 2018), new calculations and the normalization of values from published modelling studies, and combining the resulting best estimates via a Monte-Carlo analysis.
+Lee et al. (2021) reports a net aviation ERF for year-2018 emissions of +0.101 [0.055–0.145] W m–2 with major contributions from contrail cirrus (0.057 W m–2), CO2 (0.034 W m–2) and NOx (0.017 W m–2).
+Contrails and aviation-induced cirrus yields the largest individual positive ERF term, whose confidence level is similarly assessed to Lee et al. (2021) as ‘low’ by Chapter 7 (Section 7.3.4.2) due to potential missing processes, followed by CO2 and NOx emissions (Lee et al., 2021).
 The formation and emission of sulphate aerosol yields a negative (cooling) term.
-SLCF forcing terms contribute about 8 times more than CO2 to the uncertainty in the aviation net ERF in 2018 (Lee et al., 2021).
-The largest uncertainty in assessing aviation climate effects is on the interactions of BC and sulphate aerosols on cirrus and mixed phase clouds, for which no best estimates of the ERFs were provided (Lee et al., 2021).
+SLCF forcing terms contribute about eight times more than CO2 to the uncertainty in the aviation net ERF in 2018 (Lee et al., 2021).
+The largest uncertainty in assessing aviation climate effects is on the interactions of BC and sulphate aerosols on cirrus and mixed-phase clouds, for which no best estimates of the ERFs were provided (Lee et al., 2021).

-One of the most significant changes between AR5 and AR6 in terms of aviation SLCFs is the explicit calculation of a contrail cirrus ERF found to be 35% of the corresponding RF Bickel et al. (2020), which has confirmed studies indicating smaller efficacy of linear contrails Ponater et al. (2005) and Rap et al. (2010).
-The net-NOx term is generally agreed to be a positive RF in the present day, although attribution in a non-linear chemical system is problematic (Grewe et al., 2019) but Skowron et al. (2021) point out that the sign of net NOx term is dependent on background conditions and could be negative under certain future scenarios.
+One of the most significant changes between AR5 and AR6 in terms of aviation SLCFs is the explicit calculation of a contrail cirrus ERF found to be 35% of the corresponding RF (Bickel et al., 2020), which has confirmed studies indicating smaller efficacy of linear contrails (Ponater et al., 2005; Rap et al., 2010).
+The net-NOx term is generally agreed to be a positive RF in the present day, although attribution in a non-linear chemical system is problematic (Grewe et al., 2019), but Skowron et al. (2021) point out that the sign of net NOx term is dependent on background conditions and could be negative under certain future scenarios.